-"SEC.
-102. For purposes of this title:

-- "(1) The term 'State' includes Puerto Rico, Guam, the Commonwealth of the Northern Mariana Islands, American Samoa, the Virgin Islands, the Trust Territory of the Pacific Islands, and the District of Columbia. - "(2) The term 'nonprofit' means an agency, institution, or organization that is owned or operated by one or more corporations or associations, no part of the net earnings of which inures, or may lawfully inure, to the benefit of any private share holder or individual. - "(3) The term 'construction' includes construction of new buildings, acquisition, expansion, remodeling, and alteration of existing buildings, and initial equipment of any such buildings (including medical, transportation, and recreation facilities); including architect's fees, but excluding the cost of offsite improvements and the cost of the acquisition of land. - "(4) The term 'title', when used with reference to a site for a project, means a fee simple, or such other estate or interest (including a leasehold on which the rental does not exceed 4 percentum of the value of the land) as the Secretary finds sufficient to assure for a period of not less than fifty years undisturbed use and possession for the purposes of construction and operation of the project. - "(5) The term 'developmental disability' means a severe, chronic disability of a person which- - "(A) is attributable to a mental or physical impairment or combination of mental and physical impairments; - "(B) is manifested before the person attains age twenty-two; - (C) is likely to continue indefinitely;
+- Sec.
+102. [42 U.S.C.
+6001] For purposes of this title: - (1) The term "State" includes Puerto Rico, Guam, the Commonwealth of the Northern Mariana Islands, American Samoa, the Virgin Islands, the Trust Territory of the Pacific Islands, and the District of Columbia. - (2) The term "nonprofit" means an agency, institution, or organization that is owned or operated by one or more corporations or associations, no part of the net earnings of which inures, or may lawfully inure, to the benefit of any private share holder or individual. - (3) The term "construction" includes construction of new buildings, acquisition, expansion, remodeling, and alteration of existing buildings, and initial equipment of any such buildings (including medical, transportation, and recreation facilities); including architect's fees, but excluding the cost of offsite improvements and the cost of the acquisition of land. - (4) The term "title", when used with reference to a site for a project, means a fee simple, or such other estate or interest (including a leasehold on which the rental does not exceed 4 percentum of the value of the land) as the Secretary finds sufficient to assure for a period of not less than fifty years undisturbed use and possession for the purposes of construction and operation of the project.

+- (5) The term "developmental disability" means a severe, chronic disability of a person 5 years of age or older which- - (A) is attributable to a mental or physical impairment or combination of mental and physical impairments; - (B) is manifested before the person attains age twenty-two:

+(C) is likely to continue indefinitely;

-- "(D) results in substantial functional limitations in three or more of the following areas of major life activity: (i) self-care, (ii) receptive and expressive language, (iii) learning, (iv) mobility, (v) self-direction, (vi) capacity for independent living, and (vii) economic self-sufficiency; and - "(E) reflects the person's need for a combination and sequence of special, interdisciplinary, or generic care, treatment, or other services which are of lifelong or extended duration and are individually planned and coordinated.
+- (D) results in substantial functional limitations in three or more of the following areas of major life activity: (i) self-care, (ii) receptive and expressive language, (iii) learning, (iv) mobility, (v) self-direction, (vi) capacity for independent living, and (vii) economic self-sufficiency; and - (E) reflects the person's need for a combination and sequence of special, interdisciplinary, or generic care, treatment, or other services which are of lifelong or extended duration and are individually planned and coordinated; except that such term, when applied to infants and young children means individuals from birth to age 5, inclusive, who have substantial developmental delay or specific congenital or acquired conditions with a high probability of resulting in developmental disabilities if services are not provided. - (6) The term "independence" means the extent to which persons with developmental disabilities exert control and choice over their own lives.

-- (6) The term 'independence' means the extent to which persons with developmental disabilities exert control and choice over their own lives. - "(7) The term 'productivity' means- - (A) engagement in income-producing work by a person with developmental disabilities which is measured through improvements in income level, employment status, or job advancement, or - "(B) engagement by a person with developmental disabilities in work which contributes to a household or community. - "(8) The term 'integration' means-"(A) the-
+(7) The term "productivity" means-

+- (A) engagement in income-producing work by a person with developmental disabilities which is measured through improvements in income level, employment status, or job advancement, or - (B) engagement by a person with developmental disabilities in work which contributes to a household or community. - (8) The term "integration" means-

+(A) the-